 Jizong is an interesting one: it has a symbiotic relationship with termites.

-An elusive wild fungus, jizong sprouts up in termite mounds in the meadows and forest peripheries in mountainous Yunnan, Guizhou, and Guangxi, most famously in Qianxinan prefecture (黔西南), where there are 7 known varieties that live in symbiosis with termites.
-The termites create the perfect substrate of digested wood matter to cultivate the mycelium; they consume the mushrooms but also help disperse their spores.
+The elusive fungus only grows in termite mounds in the meadows and forest peripheries in mountainous Yunnan, Guizhou, and Guangxi, most famously in Qianxinan prefecture (黔西南), where there are 7 known varieties.
+Termites create the perfect substrate of digested wood matter to cultivate the mycelium; they consume the mushrooms but also help disperse their spores.
 The pencil-like stalks are firm, fat and crunchy with fine white flesh.

 Eating notes: Texture surprisingly like a roasted carrot or parsnip.
 Very sweet on the tongue.
 Flavor like an enoki mushroom— sweet, clean and rather crunchy.
 Locals cook them in broths as they can withstand long cooking times and their fragrance intensifies with simmering.
-Also good stir-fried.
+Also delicious sliced and stir-fried.

 A taxonomically related variety is called ‘small jizong,’ 小鸡枞 or ‘black-skin jizong’ 黑皮鸡纵.
 These are cultivated widely across China and a fraction of the price of wild jizong.
-They’re smaller, dark gray and velvety smooth, usually shaved down to a tip.
-Locals call these “man-made (人工) jizong.”
+They’re smaller, dark gray and velvety, and the root end is usually shaved to a tip.
+Locals call these man-made (rengong) jizong.
 You’ll find them in hot-pot restaurants in almost every Chinese city.

 3) Songrong, “pine mushroom” 松茸